Updated September 28, 2020.

 More tips: Use surge protectors, and don’t plug power strips into each other.

-4. Keep the room clean.
+4. Keep the room clean and tidy.

 I know!
 It’s hard!
 And your reptiles keep you busy enough.
 But keeping your reptile room easily accessible and clutter-free is one of the best ways to prevent fire.
 Dust your heat lamps, give your heat pads room to breathe, and don’t put anything that produces heat next to anything that can burn (paper, cardboard, wood, houseplants, fabric, etc).